-Abstract: This paper examines the Oregon Promise, a state-level program that exclusively subsidizes in-state community college attendance.
-I estimate impacts using a difference-in-difference design that links students in states with essentially universal 10th grade PSAT coverage to national-level postsecondary enrollment data.
+This paper examines the Oregon Promise, a state-level program that exclusively subsidizes in-state community college attendance.
+I estimate impacts using a difference-in-difference design that links students in states with essentially universal 10th-grade PSAT coverage to national-level postsecondary enrollment data.
 I find that the implementation of the Oregon Promise increased enrollment at two-year colleges by roughly four to five percentage points for the first two eligible cohorts.
-In the first year of the program the increase in community college enrollment comes primarily from students shifting out of four-year colleges, whereas in the second year the program predominately increases overall postsecondary enrollment.
+In the first year of the program, the increase in community college enrollment comes primarily from students shifting out of four-year colleges, whereas in the second year the program predominately increases overall postsecondary enrollment. © 2019 by the Association for Public Policy Analysis and Management.